3rd Edition of the ECG Stampede Book is now available with all new figures and updated content! Buy Now on Amazon

 4. Normal or slightly prolonged QRS duration (80-110 ms)

-Schematic showing the relative locations of the anterior and posterior fascicles within the left ventricle.
-The curved blue arrows demonstrate the direction of depolarization with a left anterior fascicular block (from the posterobasal segment of the left ventricle to the anterolateral segment).
+Locations of the anterior and posterior fascicles within the left ventricle.
+The curved blue arrows demonstrate the direction of depolarization when the left posterior fascicle fails, leading to left axis deviation.
 LV, left ventricle; LPF, left posterior fascicle; LAF, left anterior fascicle; LAD, left axis deviation.

 Examples